YaleDHLab/lexis-nexis-wsk/README.md

 # WSK

 This module provides convenience wrappers around the Lexis Nexis Web Services Kit API.
+To use it, you'll need to make sure your university or organization has purchased access to the Lexis Nexis Web Services Kit API.

 ## Installation